45deg/Actoverse-Scala/README.md

 	actoverse.wshandler.port = 3000
 	```

-* Modify your Akka code like below to track the messages.
+* Modify your Akka code like below for tracking the messages.

-   1. Import Actoverse
+   1. Import Actoverse.

        ```scala
        import actoverse._